Policy actions 2 of 3

 Hospital Navigator Service

-Developed by the SVRU and co-ordinated and supported nationally by Medics Against Violence, the Hospital Navigator Service interrupts violence by supporting people involved in chaotic and violent lifestyles who present within an Emergency Department (ED) or hospital ward.
+Developed in partnership with the Scottish Violence Reduction Unit, Medics Against Violence co-ordinate and support nationally delivery of the Hospital Navigator Service, which interrupts violence by supporting people involved in chaotic and violent lifestyles who present within an Emergency Department (ED) or hospital ward.
 The service now operates in nine hospitals across Scotland with further expansion being explored.
-An additional Youth Navigator service, based on the learning from the adult model, is taking place in the children’s hospital Emergency departments at Edinburgh Royal Infirmary, St John's Livingston and Glasgow to support young people.
+A Youth Hospital Navigator service, based on the learning from the adult model, is taking place in the children’s hospital Emergency Department at the Queen Elizabeth University Hospital in Glasgow, to provide support to people at an earlier stage of their lives.

 Mentors in Violence Prevention

-Mentors in Violence Prevention is a bystander programme engaging young people to speak out against gender-based violence, bullying, abusive and violent behaviour, as well as the negative societal attitudes and assumptions which underpin this behaviour.
-It is a peer education programme, empowering young people with the knowledge, skills and confidence to understand and safely challenge gender based violence issues so they become part of the solution to tackling violence against women and girls.
+Mentors in Violence Prevention is a bystander education programme, engaging young people to speak out against gender-based violence, bullying, abusive and violent behaviour, as well as the negative societal attitudes and assumptions which underpin this behaviour.
+It is a peer education programme, delivered within schools, empowering young people with the knowledge, skills and confidence to understand and safely challenge gender based violence issues, so that young people can become part of the solution to tackling violence against women and girls.

-Education Scotland are working with all 32 local authority areas to support delivery of the programme to young people.
+Education Scotland are working with all 32 local authority areas to support national and local delivery of the programme to young people.

 No Knives Better Lives is a youth engagement programme that aims to prevent violence and knife carrying amongst young people.
 The NKBL programme is delivered at a local level by all 32 local authority areas across Scotland, and is supported by the National NKBL Delivery Team based at YouthLink Scotland.
-It provides resources, support and training to partners, including Police Scotland and youth workers, to work with young people in an empowering way to deliver violence prevention messages.
+It provides resources, support and training to partners, including Police Scotland and youth workers, working with young people in an empowering way to deliver violence prevention messages and activities.

 Police Scotland Youth Volunteers

-Police Scotland Youth Volunteers is a programme that provides young people aged 13-18 from a mix of backgrounds with the opportunity to gain confidence and develop leadership skills by volunteering with Police Scotland and volunteering in their local community.
+Police Scotland Youth Volunteers is a programme that provides young people aged 13 to 18 from a mix of backgrounds with the opportunity to break down barriers with the police, gain confidence and develop leadership skills by volunteering with Police Scotland in their local community.

 Related content